Scientific Discovery in the Age of AI and Supercomputing: Discussion

 This concentration raises uncomfortable questions.
-If these technologies are today so critical in advancing the frontiers of science, who gets to oversee the push?
-And who is left behind?
-The implications extend beyond prestige.
-They concern which research problems attract funding, which applications mature first, and who ultimately reaps the economic and strategic benefits.
+If these technologies are today so critical in advancing the frontiers of science they will shape which research problems attract funding, which applications mature first, and who ultimately reaps the economic and strategic benefits.
 Research addressing local or regional challenges may struggle to compete for funding if it does not align with the agendas of better-resourced labs.
 In the private sector, priorities often lean towards short-term commercial interests rather than long-term public benefits.
 Left unchecked, we risk drifting towards a two-tier scientific system, one in which a small circle of actors generates frontier knowledge and captures the rewards, while the rest are left to adopt, adapt, or simply watch from the sidelines.

 This trajectory is not inevitable.
 But policy must move quickly and decisively.
-In Europe, for example, the \textit{Strategy for AI in Science} (launched on October 8, 2025) \cite{EU2025} aims not only to accelerate the responsible uptake of AI across member states, but also to close the AI/HPC divide and ensure equitable access to breakthrough-enabling technologies.
-A substantial amount of investment will be channeled into shared computing infrastructure: national or regional AI–HPC centres designed to support academic researchers and under-resourced institutions, not only elite labs.
-The EU’s proposed “AI Factory” model is an important step in this direction.
-Crucially, access must remain open, equitable, and grounded in the principles of public science.
+In Europe, for example, the \textit{Strategy for AI in Science} (launched on October 8, 2025) \cite{EU2025} seeks to accelerate the responsible uptake of AI while reducing disparities in access to AI and HPC through shared computing infrastructure and AI/HPC centres supporting academic researchers and under-resourced institutions.
+Infrastructure alone, however, will not suffice.
+Real-world gains will also depend on overcoming bottlenecks in data access, experimentation, and human oversight \cite{Hebenstreit2026}.
+This requires sustained investment in research capacity through competitive funding, collaboration between leading and emerging institutions, interoperable research infrastructures, and the development of AI and HPC skills across all career stages.
+For interested readers, a full set of policy recommendations – structured around three pillars: infrastructure, talent, and governance – is available in \cite{EC2025}.